Chapter 1: Autumn Dark

 “Oh no,” Jack moaned, “I think he’s going to get us.”

 The policeman reached the churchyard gate, pausing just for a second as if afraid, before entering the graveyard at a loping run.
-It acts against the power of the stones! spat the voice in Jack’s ear.
+The voice shrieked in Jack’s ear.
+It acts against the power of the stones!
 Jack had no idea what that meant.
 He didn’t know anything about these stones, or skinwearers for that matter.
 He didn’t understand how he could be having these thoughts, how these words could be in his mind.
 But he didn’t have time to ponder any deeper because the constable, the skinwearer, was bearing down on them.

 “Should we run, Jack?”
 Harriett’s voice was shaking.
 Jack listened.
 No voice.

 “No, we stay.”

 The skinwearer reached just a few feet away from them and stopped still, just outside the circle of stones, growling and spitting.
 Stay inside the circle, beneath the oak!
 Wait for the light to return! urged the voice in Jack’s ear.

 “Don’t move Harriett!”
 Jack held tightly onto his sister.
 The skinwearer prowled left and right, apparently trying to find a way around some invisible barrier.
 He circled around behind them and then came crashing toward them through the trees, his feet crushing fallen leaves and snapping twigs.
 But then, just as before, he stopped just a few feet away, just outside the circle of stones and the shadow of the oak.

 They could hardly see him now.
 He was hidden in the full shade of the trees.
 They could only make out his silhouette as he paced to and fro, like a caged animal.
 Suddenly, he hurled himself forward, yowling at the top of his voice.
 In terror, Harriett and Jack pressed back hard against the tombstone at the base of the oak, but the constable stopped just as suddenly as he started, growling, frothing and spitting furiously.